joinpursuit/Pursuit-Core-iOS-PhotoJournal-Assignment/README.md

 # Pursuit-Core-iOS-PhotoJournal-Assignment

-PhotoJournal app uses the user's camera or photo library to create photo journals.
-App persist user's photo journals to the documents directory via FileManager.
+Build a PhotoJournal app that uses the user's camera or photo library to create photo journals.
+Your app should persist the user's photo journals to the documents directory via FileManager.

 ## Github